Paybear/paybear-samples/form/README.md

 # How to Integrate a Crypto Payment Form?

-1. First include CSS and JS files.
+1. Include CSS and JS files.
 Insert the following code before `</head>` or immediately after `<body>`.

 ```
 <script src="paybear.js"></script>
 <link rel="stylesheet" href="paybear.css" />
 ```

-2. There are two ways to place a form within a page: inline form and modal window.
-Depending on what you choose paste the contents of inline.html or modal.html to the place where your form should appear.
+2. Paste the contents of `paybear.html` to the place where your form should appear.
 If you need to translate the form to a different language or change some text, you can manipulate the HTML code directly.

 3. Immediately after that insert a button to invoke the form: